-Organisations go to great lengths to keep their security programme under wraps.
+Another key challenge of security metrics is that organisations go to great lengths to keep their security programme under wraps.

 Talking openly about your security controls or tooling just makes it easier for a threat actor to sidestep those things and this information could damage an organisation’s reputation if their approach to security is seen to be sub-par.
 This extends to metrics.
 What you choose to measure says a lot about your priorities, risk exposure and security posture.

 For this reason, most organisations will only discuss their metrics in a closed forum or working group.
 But even then, there’s some hesitancy.
 As mentioned earlier, people are often unsure about their metrics programme because there’s no simple solution.

 Sharing what they measure with others might expose them to criticism.
 If nobody knows what you’re measuring, then no one can tell you (rightly or wrongly!) that you’re doing it wrong.

 By the time that a metrics programme gets implemented, a lot of work will have gone into educating stakeholders, iterating the approach and getting those measures approved.
 At a senior level, any decisions relating to security require a lot of negotiation.

 As you get to know your data better and as your priorities and problems evolve, you will probably notice metrics that could be improved upon.
 Of course, you wouldn’t want to change your key metrics all the time – you need to establish a baseline in order to measure improvement (or decline), but ideally you would be able to mature your measurements over time.
 Unfortunately, there are various challenges which can make it hard to do this.